JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ```

 As we can see, `select!` allocates less than `select`.
-So, it should be faster and while consuming less memory.
+So, it should be faster, while consuming less memory.

 ### Copying vs Not Copying Columns {#sec:df_performance_df_copy}

 There are **two ways to access a DataFrame column**.
 They differ in how they are accessed: one creates a "view" to the column without copying and the other creates a whole new column by copying the original column.

-The first is the regular dot `.` operator followed by the column name, like in `df.col`.
+The first way uses the regular dot `.` operator followed by the column name, like in `df.col`.
 This kind of access **does not copy** the column `col`.
 Instead `df.col` creates a "view" which is a link to the original column without performing any allocation.
 Additionally, the syntax `df.col` is the same as `df[!, :col]` with the bang `!` as the row selector.